 Value for $$$:

 The bag is definitely worth its price. eBags TLS Mother Lode Weekend Convertible is of medium price range, but has excellent features!
 The many compartments make sure there is no need to purchase travel cubes to keep your stuff in place.
-If you don't mind having to check your bag you can get a larger version of this awesome bag for just a few dollars more.
+If you’re more partial to wheels, they have a great spinner wheel version to take the weight off your back!

 The shiny material and sleek design makes the TLS Mother Lode a pretty sexy travel buddy.
 How could it not be, when you can get it in colors like "sinful red" and "green envy"?
 Actually you can get it in 6 different sexy colors.